 Can You Breastfeed If You Have Hepatitis C?

 Breastfeeding is safe if you have Hepatitis C, unless you are HIV positive.
 There is a risk of transmission of the infection to the baby if your nipples are cracked or bleeding.
 If you are taking medication for Hepatitis C, you might be advised not to breastfeed your baby because the medication can be passed into the milk.
 It is always advisable to consult your doctor before you begin breastfeeding.

 Pregnant women infected with Hepatitis C might be affected with liver-related complications and pregnancy-related complications.

-- During pregnancy, some medications must be discontinued.
+- During pregnancy, some medication must be discontinued.
 For example, interferon therapy for treating Hepatitis C must be stopped.
 It is also recommended that women should not become pregnant while they are undergoing interferon and ribavirin treatment.
-These medications increase the risk of birth defects.
-Avoid breastfeeding during this treatment
+These medicines increase the risk of birth defects.
+Avoid breastfeeding during this treatment.

 Advancements in medical technology and research are sure to change the paradigm of treating Hepatitis C, especially in pregnant women and children.
 It is always advisable to consult your doctor if you suspect that you are at risk of catching Hepatitis C or are infected by Hepatitis during pregnancy.